 Al Muna Academy is located in Al Markaziyah, Abu Dhabi in a traditional school building located around interior quadrangles, and was established in September of 2009.
 There is certainly nothing "flashy" about the school or its facilities, but it continues to succeed in offering an excellent standard of education.
-It provides schooling for pupils from Foundation Stage 1 (FS1) or pre-KG up to Grade 6 and acts as a feeder school to Al Bateen Academy, Al Mamoura Academy and Al Yasmina Academy sister schools.
+It provides schooling for pupils from Foundation Stage 1 (FS1) or pre-KG up to Year 6 and acts as a feeder school to Al Bateen Academy, Al Mamoura Academy and Al Yasmina Academy sister schools.

 The school says it prides itself on "being a happy, well organised school offering children a range of activities in and out of the classroom".

 "Academically we know that children make outstanding progress in their time here."

 The school's almost 600 pupils are looked after by almost 80 staff, and including 43 teachers and 35 teaching assistants.
 This is a reduction in number over the past two years, when almost 100 staff were responsible for a similar number of students.
 As a result, the Teacher to Student ratio has increased from 1:12 to 1:13 in FS and although has been a slight reduction from 1:15 to 1:14 in the rest of the school.
 Approximately 21% of children are UAE nationals, followed by 12% Indian, 12% Egyptian and 9% from the UK.
 Some 50+ nationalities are represented in total.